jwf61/map672/README.md

 - Improve programming skills
 - Become more fimiliar with different coding langauges
 - Advance my knowledge of Web Mapping
-- Succeed in this course with help from Code Academy
+- Feel comfortable using GitHub, Brackets, and Leaflet in future work